Bandolorian/Metodo-Moderno-para-Bandoneon/Fixed Scans/README.md

 # Fixed Scans
-Fixing the existing scanned pages as best as I can.

-Mostly fixing the orientation and cleaning up the scans the best I can.
+Fixing the orientation and cleaning up the scans without recreating or transcribing any of the musical notation.